TimonW-Dev/micropg_lite/README.md

 wlan.active(True)
 wlan.connect(ssid, password)

+while not wlan.isconnected():
+    print("Wifi Status: ", wlan.status())
+    time.sleep(1)

 print("Wifi connected")

-conn = micropg_lite.connect(host='127.0.0.1', # replace the string with your server ip-address
+conn = micropg_lite.connect(host='127.0.0.1', # To Do: replace the string with your server ip-address
-                    user='postgres', # replace the string with your user password='123456', # replace the string with your password database='exampledatabase') cur = conn.cursor()
+                    user='postgres', # To Do: replace the string with your user password='123456', # To Do: replace the string with your password database='exampledatabase') cur = conn.cursor()